Easy Cake Mix Blueberry Muffins

 Why are my muffins dry?

-This usually means they’re over baked.
-Start checking at 20 minutes, they’re done when a toothpick has just a few moist crumbs, not when it’s completely clean.
+Almost always overbaked.
+Start checking at 20 minutes.
+They’re done when a toothpick has just a few moist crumbs — not when it comes out completely clean.

 Can I use frozen blueberries?